LearnHub/avanti/README.md

 ## Usage

-Use it from the command line or as a developer dependency from your nodejs projects by following [these instructions](npm/README.md).
+Use it from the command line or as a nodejs project dependency by following [these instructions](npm/README.md).

 ## How it works